n7down/kuiper/README.md

 - [x] Read in actual voltage readings
 - [ ] Send sensors current time using async call
  - This allows sensors to take readings at a certain time of day
+- [ ] Send sensor data after getting a subscription callback with the current time on the time given
 ## Docker
 - [x] Dockerize influx database
 - [x] Dockerize golang app